 Adding to the growing trend of proprietary machine learning software being turned into open source projects, Nervana Systems, now an Intel subsidiary, has open sourced Neon, its deep learning framework, which has recently been ranked as the fastest framework across several performance categories (see benchmarks).

 Written in Python, Neon has a syntax similar to Theano’s high-level frameworks (e.g., Keras).
 With Google and now IBM releasing their deep learning frameworks as open source, the decision by Nervana Systems makes sense: open a proprietary framework to keep it vital, or risk it becoming demoted in relevance and possibly eventually losing it to the dust bin of obscurity.

 Neon features a Machine Learning Operations (MOP) Layer which enables other deep learning frameworks to work with Nervana’s Neon.
 Nervana’s primary goal is to create a hardware platform built especially for deep learning.
 Nervana could then offer cloud-based deep learning applications running on their specialized hardware platform.

 More to Come

 Aside from the deep learning frameworks discussed here, more are certain to appear as open source in the near future.
 A number of startups and established software companies have been developing their own deep learning frameworks and applications.
-These companies include Microsoft (Distributed Machine Learning Toolkit), Intel (Trusted Analytics Platform), Netflix, Pandora, Spotify, and Snapchat.
+These companies include Microsoft (Distributed Machine Learning Toolkit), Intel, Netflix, Pandora, Spotify, and Snapchat.
 Lesser known startups include Teradeep, Enlitic, Ersatz Labs, Clarifai, MetaMind, and Skymind.
 New emerging frameworks will likely offer unique features.